Gaussian Multiple and Random Access in the Finite Blocklength Regime: Introduction

 Recently, RACs with massive numbers of users have attracted significant attention.
 The Gaussian ``many access'' channel, with a total number of users, $K$, that grows with the blocklength, $n$, as $K=O(n)$, is considered in~\cite{ordentlich2017mac, chen2014many, chen2017capacity}.
-Chen and Guo \cite{chen2014many} find the capacity of the Gaussian many access channel, and Chen et al. \cite{chen2017capacity} derive the capacity of the Gaussian many access channel in a random access scenario where the number of users $K$ is unknown.
-For the criterion of average per-user error probability, Polyanskiy \cite{polyanskiy2017perspective} and Zadik et al. \cite{zadik2019improved} derive non-asymptotic random coding achievability bounds when $K$ transmitters are active.
-Extensions of these ideas to quasi-static fading MACs and RACs appear in \cite{kowshik2019fundamental} and \cite{kowshik2019energy}, respectively.
-In this work, $K$ does not grow with $n$.
+Chen and Guo \cite{chen2014many} find the capacity of the Gaussian many access channel, and Chen \emph{et al.} \cite{chen2017capacity} derive the capacity of the Gaussian many access channel in a random access scenario where the number of users, $K$, is unknown.
+For the criterion of average per-user error probability, Polyanskiy \cite{polyanskiy2017perspective} and Zadik \emph{et al.} \cite{zadik2019improved} derive non-asymptotic random coding achievability bounds when $K$ transmitters are active.
+Extensions of these ideas to quasi-static fading MACs and RACs appear in \cite{kowshik2021fundamental} and \cite{kowshik2019energy}, respectively.
+Unlike \cite{ordentlich2017mac, chen2014many, chen2017capacity, polyanskiy2017perspective, zadik2019improved, kowshik2019energy, kowshik2021fundamental}, we here assume that $K$ does not grow with $n$.